 Rating: Easy, popular family hike

 Hiking Time: 80 minutes from Glacier Spit Trailhead (wind exposed beach: morning drop-off best, afternoon/evening pick-up at Saddle Trailhead.)
 And out the Saddle Trail (½ mile from Grewingk Lake)

 Trailhead Access: Marine Access - Glacier Spit Trailhead (wind exposed beach, morning drop-off best); Saddle Trail (afternoon/evening pick-up best at Saddle Trailhead)

-Water Availability: Right Beach, Rusty's Campsite; small stream near the junction of the Saddle Trail.
+Water Availability: Right Beach; small stream near the junction of the Saddle Trail.

-Trail Description: Popular loop route joined by the Saddle and Grewingk Glacier Trails.
-This trail crosses flat terrain, through stands of spruce and cottonwood, and across the dry outwash plain of the Grewingk Glacier.
+Trail Description: A popular loop route joined by the Saddle and Glacier Lake Trails.
+This trail crosses flat terrain, through stands of cottonwoods and spruce, and across the dry outwash plain of Grewingk Glacier.
 It ends at the broad, open beaches of Grewingk Glacier Lake.
-This trail offers superb views of the glacier and surrounding mountains.
+This trail offers superb views of the glacier and its surrounding peaks.
 This is an excellent day hike.

 Rating: Difficult (primitive route, very steep climbs)

 Hiking Time: 1.5 hours to summit (3160 feet)